Serj-Sxhx/Vaults/06 Notes/Deschooling Society.md

 children in their access to things and in the manner in which they can learn from them.
 OEO and other agencies, following this approach, concentrate on equalizing chances, by trying to provide more educational equipment for the poor.
 A more radical point of departure would be to recognize that in the city rich and poor alike are artificially kept away from most of the things that surround them.
 Children born into the age of plastics and efficiency experts must penetrate two barriers which obstruct their understanding: one built into things and the other around institutions.
-Industrial design creates a world of things
+Industrial design creates a world of things.

 ### On Games at school
 Games are a case in point.
 I do not mean the "games" of the physical